garenhart/garenhart.github.io/_posts/quotes/seneca/0065-02-24-seneca-practice-what-you-preach.md

 ---
-title: Philosophy teaches us to act
+title: Practice what you preach
 author: Seneca
 categories:
   - Philosophy